 The value proposition

-Our mission is to provide leadership to Europe’s research community to enable the conditions, opportunities and rights for more access to Europe’s research for all.
+Our mission is to provide leadership to Europe’s Higher Education and research communities, and those that support it, to enable the conditions and opportunities to maximise the access and re-use of Europe’s research and educational resources for all whilst respecting diversity and equity.

 The target groups

-- Europe’s research policy makers at the EC, European Council, national research funders
+- Europe’s research and education policy makers at the European Commission, European Council, national research funders and governments

-- Europe’s research communities including research administrators and senior university management, associations of universities
+- Europe’s Higher Education and research communities, including research administrators and senior university management, associations of universities and their researchers and teachers, and learned societies

 - The European academic library community

-SPARC Europe will focus its activities on influencing policy and policy development in Europe.
-Advocacy and information-gathering activities will serve to accomplish more Openness to European research via:
+SPARC Europe focusses its activities on influencing policy and policy development in Europe.
+Advocacy and information-gathering activities serve to accomplish more Openness to European research and education.
+We:

 How we fund our work